 Hi!
 This August I spent 3 weeks in the Hague Academy of International Law in the Netherlands.
 Every day I had lectures two steps away from the International Court of Justice.
-I was also lucky to attend the Iran-United States Claims Tribunal and have warm talks with the Ambassadors of Iraq and Malaysia in their respective Embassies.
+I was also lucky to attend the Iran-United States Claims Tribunal and the Embassies of Iraq and Malaysia.

 We had a special lecture on the Permanent Court of Arbitration with its Deputy Secretary-General and Principal Legal Counsel, Brooks Daly, as well as a lecture on the International Court of Justice by Florence Zaoui, who is the Legal Officer at the International Court of Justice.